TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormEngine/Rendering/Index.rst

-To illustrate the principals discussed in this chapter see the following example which registers a fieldControl (button) next to a field in the pages table to trigger a data import via AJAX.
+To illustrate the principals discussed in this chapter see the following example which registers a fieldControl (button) next to a field in the pages table to trigger a data import via Ajax.

 Add a new renderType in :file:`ext_localconf.php`: